CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the WordPress Backend

 Use Case Assumptions

 In this example we will consider how to create onboarding experience for your users from the WordPress backend.
-The process is almost the same as creating onboarding experience for users on the Front-end: CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the Frontend by Their Role
+The process is almost the same as creating onboarding experience for users on the Front-end: WordPress OnBoarding Plugin (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the Frontend by Their Role

 It follows: